Wallet-Wall/.github/profile/README.md

 * verifier and attestation boundaries
 * research-to-product separation

+> [!NOTE]
+> WalletWall research focuses on wallet-level exposure, readiness signals, and migration-path design.
+It does not claim that any specific wallet is compromised.

 The research is not financial advice, custody infrastructure, or a claim that any specific wallet is compromised.
 It is a framework for understanding public wallet exposure and preparing safer migration paths.

 ---